NetBSDfr/smolBSD/docs/benchmark.md

 ### Options

 - `-q, --quiet`: Quiet mode - outputs only the boot time in seconds (useful for scripting)
+- `-c, --cores NUM`: Number of CPU cores to allocate to the VM (default: 1)
+- `-m, --mem SIZE`: Memory size in MB to allocate to the VM (default: 256)

 ### Arguments